mubanjs/muban/STATUS.md

 **Todo**
 - Add support for component sources (which is more difficult, since templates are now TS functions, potentially in the same file, and data is just defined in stories)
+- Add support for component event props, logging them as actions

 ## Runtime dynamic templates